amandahn/CMPT-120/README.md

-# CMPT 120
+# CMPT 120 — Spring 2021
-Introduction to Computer Science
+Introduction to Computer Science and Programming